api3dao/vitepress-docs/docs/guides/dao-members/proposals.md

    > A description can be typed text but consider using a PDF hosted on IPFS.
    > See the
    > [Using IPFS for Proposals](/guides/dao-members/proposals.md#using-ipfs-for-proposals)
    > section below.
-Also consider adding a link back the forum where you posted
+Also consider adding a link back to the forum where you posted
    > your proposal for discussion.

 5. Enter the **Target Contract** address.